 Something to consider before downloading this app is that some users have stated that trying to cancel the subscription is difficult.
 Just make sure to keep that in mind before using this app.

-The LeafSnap app was actually developed by experts from the Smithsonian Institution, the University of Maryland, and Columbia University.
+The LeafSnap plant identifier app was actually developed by experts from the Smithsonian Institution, the University of Maryland, and Columbia University.
 One thing that makes this plant identification app different from others is that it uses artificial intelligence to identify the plant based on its leaves.

 Leafsnap is free and is only on both iOS and Android.
 Some users also feel as though the app is outdated, though it is easy to navigate.
-Despite these downsides, LeafSnap is often considered one of the best free plant identifier app for iPhone.
+Despite these downsides, LeafSnap is often considered one of the best free plant identifier apps for iPhone.

 Is the LeafSnap app free?